ishine/pix2pixHDAudioSR/README.md

 The second mode is highly recommanded, since the first mode will walk through the given path and it is extremely slow when there are too many files.

 The `data.audio_dataset.AudioDataset` will randomly cut a segment of audio if the file is longer than arg setting `--segment_length` or pad zeros if it shorter.
-Since audio super-resolution requires paired data (LR and HR waveform), the input will be re-sampled to a lower rate, then re-sampled to target rate to get LR waveform.
-Such a process makes the LR waveform and the HR waveform in the same length.
+The audio super-resolution requires paired data (LR and HR waveform), as for LR samples, they will be re-sampled to a lower rate, then re-sampled to target rate to get LR waveform.
+Such a process makes the LR waveform and the HR waveform in the similar length.
+Samples in a pair will be trimed or padded if the length is not matched.

 I also modified the input encoding process.
 Then the model will convert all the audio to spectrograms in batches, with CUDA acceleration if GPUs are available.